mvdwetering/huesyncbox/README.md

 This integration exposes the Philips Hue Play HDMI Sync Box in Home Assistant so it can be used in automations or dashboards.

-The Philips Hue Play HDMI Sync Box will be discovered automatically in most cases and can be added manually through the `Settings > Devices and Services` menu in Home Assistant if that is not the case.
+The Philips Hue Play HDMI Sync Box will be discovered automatically in most cases and otherwise can be added manually through the `Settings > Devices and Services` menu in Home Assistant.

 The following features are available: